Time Slices (TL)

 Though there are no limits in how small fractions of time you can slice FSN there are limits to how useful it is to split them up too much.
 The primary usecase of TL FSN is to purchase tickets for Fusion's ticketed Proof of Stake consensus.
 To purchase such tickets, the TL must be larger than 30 days into the future and thus time slices of FSN that span less than 30 days into the future can't be used for this purpose, unless they can be merged with other slices to make them big enough of course.
 In most cases, however, it means that only time slices that are bigger than 30 days will be able to generate any FSN through staking.
 Ideally you want a slice to be quite a bit bigger (perhaps 4 months), so that you can derive at least 75% of the value from it (3 months of staking, and one month of inability to purchase tickets).

-What many receivers of TL FSN think will happen is that once they've waited the specified time, they'll be awarded with full FSN.
+Early on TL FSN was often given out as rewards, but what many receivers of TL FSN thought would happen is that once they've waited the specified time, they'll be awarded with full FSN.
 This is a very dangerous belief because, while all that waiting is done the chance to extract interest from the TL FSN has been spoiled.

 Looking beyond pure crypto assets, the usefulness can be even greater.
 Imagine real world items such as houses or cars controlled by cryptographic keys tied to an NFT, where time slices can be used to rent these out.
 The lender could receive the benefits of full ownership, except that it'd only be for a specified time after which the true owner gets it back automatically.